nim-lang/Nim/readme.md

 ## License
 The compiler and the standard library are licensed under the MIT license, except for some modules which explicitly state otherwise.
-As a result you may use any compatible license (essentially any license) for your own programs developed with Nim.
+As a result, you may use any compatible license (essentially any license) for your own programs developed with Nim.
 You are explicitly permitted to develop commercial applications using Nim.